robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 # Neural-signatures-of-speech-motor-coordination

-This repository records my exploratory journey to investigate a potential shared neural basis between speech and speech-related gesturing.
+This repository records my journey to explore a potential shared neural basis between speech and speech-related gesturing.

 ## Motivation